Mel Giedroyc: Radio

 Giedroyc appeared in the 1994 Radio 4 comedy series The Skivers with Nick Golson and Tim de Jongh.
 In July 2000, Giedroyc appeared as a contestant on The 99p Challenge, a radio show hosted by Sue Perkins.
 In August 2010, Giedroyc appeared on the Dave Gorman show on Absolute Radio as one of his co-hosts, standing in for Danielle Ward, and has also appeared on series 4 to 7 of Count Arthur Strong's Radio Show! on BBC Radio 4.
 From 2 April 2011, with the rebranding of Radio 7 as Radio 4 extra, Giedroyc presented The 4 O'Clock Show, a magazine show including items designed to entertain and inform children.

 On 6 September 2014, Giedroyc co-hosted with Lee Mack on his BBC Radio 2 Saturday morning show.

 From 16 April 2016, she started presenting a Saturday lunchtime show on Magic Radio from 1 pm until 3 pm.

 On 13 November 2024, it was announced that Giedroyc would start presenting a request show on Magic Radio on Sunday mornings from January 2025.
 In 2025, Giedroyc presented The Magic Request Show.

 Podcasting

-In 2025, Giedroyc launched a podcast Mel and Sue Should Know by Now on Audible with Sue.
-Also in 2025 she took over from Kathy Burke as host of Where There's a Will There's a Wake.
+In 2025, Giedroyc launched a podcast Mel and Sue Should Know by Now on Audible with Perkins.
+Also in 2025, she took over from Kathy Burke as host of Where There's a Will There's a Wake.